svinniks/pl-log/README.md

 );
 ```

 Usually, being able to pass up to five message arguments is more than enough in the vast majority of situations.
-If, however, more arguments are required, each of the shortcut methods has an overloaded version, which accepts an array of argument values.
+If, however, more arguments are required, each of the shortcut methods has an overloaded version, which accepts an array of values.
 The shortcut methods don't allow to specify service depth.

 Below is the same example as for ```MESSAGE```, refactored to use sortcut methods: